mubaraqwahab/thinkdev/README.md

 * Prefer the term "deck" or "slide deck" over "presentation" or "slides" when describing a unit (group, file) of slides.

 * Mark up text input with the [`<kbd>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/kbd).
 For example, <i>Type \<kbd>Hello\</kbd></i>.
 However, for actual keys, add `.key` to the `<kbd>` element, as in <i>Press \<kbd class="key">Enter\</kbd></i>.

+* Use `console.log` in sample codes to indicate what to output.
+Also use an adjacent comment (on the same line or a different line) to indicate what the output should be.
+Doing these ensures that the code "makes sense" in a JavaScript file and in the Node REPL.
+You may omit the `console.log` if you specify that the code should be run in the REPL.
+However, never use the prompt symbol!